-Anaphylaxis: Anaphylaxis has been reported with ingredients contained in Fentanyl Citrate Injection prolonged opioid effects, particularly when an inhibitor is added after a stable dose of Fentanyl Citrate Injection is achieved [see Warnings and Precautions (5.3)].
-After stopping a CYP3A4 inhibitor, as the effects of the inhibitor decline, the fentanyl plasma concentration will decrease [see Clinical Pharmacology (12.3) resulting in decreased opioid efficacy or a withdraw syndrome in patients who had developed physical dependence to fentanyl.
-Intervention: If concomitant use is necessary, consider dosage reduction of Fentanyl Citrate Injection until stable drug effects are achieved [see Dosage and Administration (2.1)] .
+Fentanyl Citrate Injection Inhibitors of CYP3A4 Clinical Impact: The concomitant use of Fentanyl Citrate Injection and CYP3A4 inhibitors can increase the plasma concentration of fentanyl, resulting in increased or prolonged opioid effects, particularly when an inhibitor is added after a stable dose of Fentanyl Citrate Injection is achieved [see Warnings and Precautions (5.3)].
+After stopping a CYP3A4 inhibitor, as the effects of the inhibitor decline, the fentanyl plasma concentration will decrease [see Clinical Pharmacology (12.3)], resulting in decreased opioid efficacy or a withdrawal syndrome in patients who had developed physical dependence to fentanyl.
+Intervention: If concomitant use is necessary, consider dosage reduction of Fentanyl Citrate Injection until stable drug effects are achieved [see Dosage and Administration ( (2.1)).
 Monitor patients for respiratory depression and sedation at frequent intervals.
-If a CYP3A4 inhibitor is discontinued, consider increasing the Fentanyl Citrate Injection dosage unt stable drug effects are achieved.
-Monitor for signs opioid withdrawal.
-Examples: Macrolide antibiotics (e.g., erythromycin), azole- antifungal agents (e.g. ketoconazole), protease inhibitors (e.g., ritonavir), grapefruit juice CVP3A4 Induce 7.01
+If a CYP3A4 inhibitor is discontinued, consider increasing the Fentanyl Citrate Injection dosage until stable drug effects are achieved.
+Monitor for signs of opioid withdrawal.
+Examples: Macrolide antibiotics (e.g., erythromycin), azole- antifungal agents (e.g., ketoconazole), protease inhibitors (e.g., ritonavir), grapefruit juice CYP3A4 Inducers Clinical Impact: The concomitant use of Fentanyl Citrate Injection and CYP3A4 inducers can decrease the plasma concentration of fentanyl [see Clinical Pharmacology (12.3)], resulting in decreased efficacy or onset of a withdrawal syndrome in patients who have developed physical dependence to fentanyl [see Warnings and Precautions (5.3)].
+After stopping a CYP3A4 inducer, as the effects of the inducer decline, the fentanyl plasma concentration will increase (see Clinical Pharmacology (12.3) , which could increase or prolong both the therapeutic effects and adverse reactions, and may cause serious respiratory depression.